 Managed & visible: Every port, every device — monitored and controllable remotely

-Remote support: I can see and fix issues from my office without an on-site visit
+Remote support: We can see and fix issues from our office without an on-site visit

 Camera isolation: VLANs separate camera traffic from business traffic

-Protect-ready: Gateway Fiber can run UniFi Protect if you want to consolidate camera systems
+Protect-ready: Gateway Fiber can run UniFi Protect to consolidate camera systems